Inside Thomson Reuters

 The Latino Employee Network (LEN) is an employee-led business resource group (BRG) committed to creating awareness and understanding of the diverse backgrounds and experiences represented at Thomson Reuters.

-Our mission is to grow, promote and retain employees of the Latino community, in addition to fostering cultural and professional growth of Latino talent.
-With our allies, we are dedicated to increasing representation, eliminating stereotypes through education, and celebrating our diverse cultures.
+Our mission is to grow, promote, and retain employees of the Latino community, in addition to fostering cultural and professional growth of the Latino talent within the organization.
+With our allies, we are dedicated to increasing representation, eliminating stereotypes through education and celebrating our diverse cultures.

-In an organization with over 25,000+ employees across nearly 80 countries, we want to make it easy for our colleagues to find community and connect with individuals that share similar experiences, languages, or identities.
-Joining a BRG like LEN opens the door to a vast network of individuals and provides opportunities for mentorship, professional development, cultural events, community outreach, and more.
+In an organization with over 24,000+ employees across nearly 70 countries, we want to make it easy for our colleagues to find community and connect with individuals that share similar experiences, languages, or identities.
+Joining a BRG like LEN opens the door to an expansive network of individuals and provides opportunities for mentorship, professional development, cultural events, community outreach, and more.

 Activities and events across the United States

-The virtual environment of work today gives chapters an opportunity to collaborate across locations and extend the reach of their events given all are being hosted virtually.
-Past events include panel discussions, leadership seminars, career-focused workshops, happy hours, and so much more.
+The hybrid environment of work today gives chapters an opportunity to collaborate across locations and extend the reach of their events, given that they are being hosted virtually and in person.
+Past events include panel discussions, leadership seminars, career-focused workshops, volunteer activities, cultural explorations, happy hours, and so much more.

-Additionally, Rogelio and the LEN – New York City chapter are part of a multi-organization NYC Latinx leaders community.
-By being a part of this external group, they both host and get invited to countless of events revolving around embracing Latino culture and amplifying issues impacting the Latino community.
+Rogelio and the LEN – New York City chapter are part of a multi-organization NYC Latino Hispanic leaders community.
+By being a part of this external group, they both host and get invited to events focused on embracing Latino and Hispanic culture and amplifying issues impacting the Latino community.

 Who can join?

-All current Thomson Reuters employee are welcome to join LEN, including those that identify as Latino AND allies from across the organization.
-Colleagues are welcome to participate in any capacity, whether you want to be added to our email list or help bring an upcoming event to life.
+All current Thomson Reuters employees are welcome to join LEN, including those that identify as Latino, Hispanic, and allies from across the organization.
+Colleagues are welcome to participate in any capacity, whether you want to be added to our email list to stay up to date on LEN happenings or join a committee to help bring an upcoming event to life.